Lift Pass |

 A great day trip option for yourself, family or friends it to experience the snow at Whakapapa.
 If you don’t want to ski or snowboard, how about a sledding day and a ride of the sky waka gondola?

-This activity is every increasing in popuarltiy due to its cheaper costs and less stressful experience with young kids.
+This activity is every increasing in popularity due to its cheaper costs and is a less stressful experience with young kids.
 Here are some things to keep in mind:

 - Even if you are not planning on skiing or snowboarding, you still need to be prepared for a mountain environment when you decide to visit.
 This means having warm, waterproof layers from head to toe.
 We have a great checklist for you if you are unsure what to pack, and if you find you don’t have these items - it can all be rented from SNOWSCENE SKI AND BOARD for just a few dollars.

 - There are TWO options when it comes to sledding.
-You can pay for Mt Ruapehu’s Happy Valley purpose-built sledding area, which consists of sled rental and sled lift usage for $20 per hour.
+You can pay for Mt Ruapehu’s Happy Valley purpose-built sledding area, which consists of sled rental and sled lift usage for $15 - 29 per hour.
 Otherwise, you can rent or bring your own sled to use ANYWHERE on the mountain, except for Happy Valley Sledding or ski runs, for FREE!
 This is often a popular option as there are some great spots that you can ‘free sled’ at.
 Visit snowscene for SLED rental.
 Only $10 a day, and we will let you know all the best spots to take your sled and have the best time!
+(Please note, free sledding spots will depend on how much snowfall there has been.
+Early or late season, there may not be any options to free sled)

 - Lastly, don’t forget to take a trip up the SKY WAKA gondola.
 The views from the ride up and the cafe up the top are phenomenal.
 The views are literally as far as the eye can see.
 You don’t want to miss out on this.
 Make sure to buy your Skywaka ride tickets online beforehand